raythurman2386/Notes/LambdaNotes/Section Lead/Slack.md

     Thank you :slightly_smiling_face:" 9:50PM every other Sunday

 # Staff_pm attendance
-    /remind staff_pm @channel Please take attendance for your group of students and make note of their participation in the first hour’s activities:
+    /remind webpt8_pm "@here Please take attendance for your group of students and make note of their participation in the first hour’s activities:
     M/W Code Challenge
     T/Th Peer Code Review, or
-    https://airtable.com/shrEawWXvMldYbm5Q :thanks: 7:00PM every weekday
+    https://airtable.com/shrEawWXvMldYbm5Q :thanks:" 7:00PM every weekday